jes14/jes14/README.md

 Previously, I developed cool mobile game in the gaming company and interested in data analysis and visualization.

-When I am not writing code I love to spend time with creating awesome bluetooth native mobile app and reading nonfiction book.
+Besides of my work, I love to spend time with creating awesome bluetooth native mobile app and reading nonfiction book.

 - 🌱 I’m currently learning [Flutter](https://flutter.dev/)
 - 📫 How to reach me: [Twitter](https://www.twitter.com) or LinkedIn